 - If you cannot find labneh and don’t want to make it yourself, use your favorite brand of Greek yogurt and mix it with an extra 1/4 teaspoon of salt!

 - Serve this Labneh Dip with Zaatar Pita Chips (follow instructions listed under “How to Serve”)

 - Pair it with this fabulous Turkish pizza Lahmacun and Turkish style chicken skewers for a flavorful out of the box menu!

 Labneh Dip with Zaatar Pistachio Mint Olive Topping

-- 2 cups of labneh (store bought or home-made) or Greek Yogurt
+- 2 cups labneh (store-bought or home-made) or Greek Yogurt

-- 2 tablespoons of chopped pistachios (toasted preferably but optional)
+- 2 tablespoons chopped pistachios (toasted preferably but optional)